BUMETCS673/seprojects-cs673a2f24_team4/team.md

 ## Hey, I am Faizan Ahmad and I am the Design and Implementation Leader for this team

 ## Hey, I am Tushar Kendre and I am the Requirement Leader for this team.

+## Hey, I am Shubh Gupta and I am the QA leader for team 4.